NNDB

 Nationality: United States

-Executive summary: Retired auto worker hounded for war crimes
+Executive summary: Retired auto worker convicted for Nazi past

 Military service: Soviet Army (1940)

 Formerly in the Red Army, John Demjanjuk volunteered for the German SS and became a Wachman at Sobibor concentration camp.
-He somehow managed to emigrate to and live in the US since 1951, and in Cleveland since 1958.
-On 25 June 1981 a Federal count stripped Demjanjuk of his US Citizenship because he obtained it under false pretenses, namely, hiding the fact that he worked in German concentration camps.
+He somehow managed to emigrate to and live in the United States after 1951, and in Cleveland after 1958.
+On 25 June 1981 a Federal count stripped Demjanjuk of his US citizenship because he obtained it under false pretenses, namely, hiding the fact that he had worked in German concentration camps, and infamously been known as "Ivan the Terrible".
 In 1986 he was extradited to Israel, and was convicted of war crimes and sentenced to death there in 1988.
 Things thus seemed fairly tidy, the matter settled.

 Father: Nikolai